Welcome to LookChem.com Sign In|Join Free

 Uses

-1. Octanenitrile is a reagent often used in the preparation of amides by hydration using amorphous manganese oxide catalyst in the presence of reduced amounts of water.
+Octanenitrile is used as a reagent for the preparation of amides by hydration, which is facilitated by an amorphous manganese oxide catalyst in the presence of reduced amounts of water.
+This application is particularly relevant in the chemical synthesis industry, where the production of amides is an important step in the synthesis of various compounds.

 Synthesis Reference(s)